The Most Comprehensive Guppies Care Guide On The Internet

 Guppies eat a wide variety of foods in the wild, including algae and water insect larvae.
 In a home aquarium though, you want to feed your guppies a combination of foods.

 By feeding them a quality flake food designed for tropical fish, you can enhance the colour of your guppy.
-But if that isn’t important to you, any quality flake food should be fine for them.
+If that isn’t important to you, any quality flake food should be fine for them.

 The flake food that we consistently use for all of our tanks is the one from Aqueon.
 It’s usually less than $5 on Chewy.com and it’s one of the best quality flakes we have ever used.